electricui/electricui-embedded/README.md

 Run `ceedling gcov:all` to generate the coverage reports.
 Use `ceedling utils:gcov` to generate a pretty HTML report.
 It will be located in the `/test/build/artifacts/gcov` folder.

+You need `gcovr` installed, and on some Linux distros, may also need a `gcovr` runtime dependancy `jinja2`.

 When attempting to run coverage analysis on OSX, the output results are slightly different due to subtle differences with the `clang` based toolchain.
 We test with a `gcc`+`gcov` environment running on `$LINUX_DISTRO`.